 I would like to take a mathematics class at another institution in the US.
 How do I get approval for the transfer credit?

-For approval of transfer credits from domestic institutions contact Prof. Eddie Tu (for statistics classes) or Prof. David Richeson (for all other mathematics courses).
+For approval of transfer credits from domestic institutions contact Professor Jeffrey Forrester (for statistics classes) or Professor David Richeson (for all other mathematics courses).
 It is best to obtain approval prior to taking the course.
 Please gather as much of the following information as possible.

 - Course title and description (a link to the appropriate course/program is very helpful)